Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 The growth potential in Asia, South and Central America, Eastern Europe, and the Middle East is significant.
 Closing this transaction and ensuring a successful integration are key priorities as we head into 2018.
 The shortfall in the Sugar segment results is frustrating and a reminder of how challenging the global sugar environment is.
 Our Milling business is performing solidly and is expected to reach between $70 million and $80 million in EBIT this year.
 We've turned the business around to be structurally profitable under most conditions.

-The business can stand on its own and we're now in the final stages of completing financial separation, so we can move quickly to realize value from the business at the appropriate time.
+The business can stand on its own, and we're now in the final stages of completing financial separation, so we can move quickly to realize value from the business at the appropriate time.
 We'll keep you informed.
 Meanwhile, we're confident that we can improve segment performance in 2018 through our current restructuring efforts and by turning our renewable oils joint venture positive.

 Please turn to slide number 4.
 For Agribusiness, this has been a challenging year.
 Many of you are asking if this is a new normal or just a low point in the ever-changing Agribusiness cycle.
 Unfortunately, there is no simple answer.
 Some of the challenges in the first half of this year were related to the tactical decisions industry participants made by committing to logistics and forward sales in anticipation of record South American crop, a dynamic we don't expect to recur next year.
 The oversupply of crops in almost every region, static trade flows, little incentives by consumers or farmers to price forward, and low price volatility are all cyclical factors, which have pressured margins, but we would expect that to change in time.

-The underlying macro demand drivers of our biggest business soy crush are intact, and we're confident that utilization rates and margins will improve.
+The underlying macro demand drivers of our biggest business, soy crush, are intact, and we're confident that utilization rates and margins will improve.
 Similarly, growth in trade of grains and oilseeds is solid, and we expect that supply will adjust to demand either through lower or reduced acreage because of poor farm economics, or some kind of crop disruption, such as those we're already seeing signs of in wheat.
 Corn and beans will follow.

 In oils, continued strong growth in demand and lower expansion in palm production is pointing to tighter oil stocks, which could drive demand for softseed crush.
 The point is that the markets are working and will remain dynamic even if it doesn't seem like it at the moment.